Section 1. NAME.

 Section 1 AUTHORITY

-The Association shall maintain a Commercial Information Exchange (CIE) for the use of CIE Participants and Subscribers, which shall be operated by a lawful corporation of the State of Texas, all of the stock which shall be owned by Association.
+The Association arranges for a Commercial Information Exchange (CIE) to be available for the use of CIE Subscribers and Users, which shall be owned and operated by HRIS, a lawful corporation of the State of Texas, all of the stock which shall be owned by Association.

 ARTICLE XXIV AUTHORIZED MEANS OF COMMUNICATIONS